command-line-interface-pages/site.github.io/content/pr-guides.md

   "denylist"/"allowlist" instead of "blacklist"/"whitelist", for instance.
   When it's unknown how to refer to person "they" pronoun can be used.
 - Never make exceptions of any formal rules.

+## Review

+- Always request odd number of reviewers, by default just one.
+Having several reviewers benefitial for suspicious sutiations when another maintainer or contributor has a different opinion about what should be done in PR.
+- PRs are not a place for discussing quality of syntax or guides.
+If you see a problem and some PR demonstrates it clearly, please create an issue in the right repository.
+- Never block PRs merge just because you personally don't like something in it.
+  There are just two valid reasons to do it: invalid syntax and page examples not sorted by increasing complexity.
+By complexity we mean here simply number of options/subcommands and commands required for some example.
+Code examples with an equal complexity can be ordered as you want.
+- Test CI and automation scripts, relying on them.
+People can make errors and introduce them in code, but even so automation is an important part of our workflow.
+More automation is done, less reviewers are required, PRs are being merged faster.
+- Always thanks for contributios no matter they are.
+People invested their time and effort to help our project, respect it.